JeffreyHoa/ar_course/README.md

 # AR Course
 A primary practice of augmented reality with object identification and tracking.
+Note that, this is basic without SLAM, only for rookie.

 ## Bag of visual words model
 The bag-of-visual-words (BoW) model is a simple assumption used in natural language processing and information retrieval, and has been widely applied in the computer vision field.
 The procedure includes two parts: learning and recognition.